major/rhel7stig-sphinx/doc/source/medium.rst

 Configure the SSH daemon to not allow authentication using RSA rhosts authentication.

-Add the following line in "/etc/ssh/sshd_config", or uncomment the line and set the value to "yes":
+Add the following line in "/etc/ssh/sshd_config", or uncomment the line and set the value to "no":

-RhostsRSAAuthentication yes
+RhostsRSAAuthentication no

 The SSH service must be restarted for changes to take effect.